onaio/fhir-web/docs/mls.md

 **N/B** The language should be internally available in the package of interest.
 If you are not sure of this check the [Adding a new language section](#adding-a-new-language)

 consider where you have a certain key e.g. `Plans` that should translate to `Plans` for a certain use-case implementation but display as `Missions` in another implementation.
-How do we configure that in the packages.
 In other words how can we support different translation values for the same language

-This is where the `projectLanguageCode` comes in, helpes further define what set of translations for a certain language should be used
+This is where the `projectLanguageCode` comes in, helps further define what set of translations for a certain language should be used

 **Why not use namespaces?**